hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 put
 ---

-Usage: `hadoop fs -put <localsrc> ... <dst> `
+Usage: `hadoop fs -put  [-f] [-p] [-l] [-d] [ - | <localsrc1>  .. ]. <dst>`

 Copy single src, or multiple srcs from local file system to the destination file system.
-Also reads input from stdin and writes to destination file system.
+Also reads input from stdin and writes to destination file system if the source is set to "-"

+Copying fails if the file already exists, unless the -f flag is given.

+Options:

+* `-p` : Preserves access and modification times, ownership and the permissions.
+(assuming the permissions can be propagated across filesystems)
+* `-f` : Overwrites the destination if it already exists.
+* `-l` : Allow DataNode to lazily persist the file to disk, Forces a replication factor of 1.
+This flag will result in reduced durability.
+Use with care.
+* `-d` : Skip creation of temporary file with the suffix `._COPYING_`.

+Examples:

 * `hadoop fs -put localfile /user/hadoop/hadoopfile`
-* `hadoop fs -put localfile1 localfile2 /user/hadoop/hadoopdir`
+* `hadoop fs -put -f localfile1 localfile2 /user/hadoop/hadoopdir`
-* `hadoop fs -put localfile hdfs://nn.example.com/hadoop/hadoopfile`
+* `hadoop fs -put -d localfile hdfs://nn.example.com/hadoop/hadoopfile`
 * `hadoop fs -put - hdfs://nn.example.com/hadoop/hadoopfile` Reads the input from stdin.

 Exit Code: